Kim Ji-young, Born 1982

 Kim Ji-young, Born 1982 (Korean: 82년생 김지영) is a novel by Cho Nam-Joo.
 A former scriptwriter for TV programs, Cho took two months to write the story as according to her, the title character "Kim Ji-young's life isn't much different from the one I have lived.
 That's why I was able to write so quickly without much preparation."
 Published by Minumsa in October 2016, it has sold more than 1 million copies as of 27 November 2018, becoming the first million-selling Korean novel since Shin Kyung-sook's Please Look After Mom in 2009.

-The story-line centers on a housewife who becomes a stay-at-home mother and later suffers from depression.
+The storyline centers on a housewife who becomes a stay-at-home mother and later suffers from depression.
 It focuses on the everyday sexism the title character experiences from youth.

 Internal division

 The book has six chapters, each one narrating a different stage in Kim Jiyoung's life.
 The stages are as follows: